Han1-Chri5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-Script that changes the group owner of a file 14-Script that changes the owner and group owner of all files and directories 15-Script that changes the owner and group owner of a symbolic file
+13-Script that changes the group owner of a file 14-Script that changes the owner and group owner of all files and directories 15-Script that changes the owner and group owner of a symbolic file Script that changes owner of a file to another only if it is owned by another specific user